lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 Identify unexpected and potentially unauthorized or malicious activity in your AWS environment.

-> Block SQL injection
+> [!NOTE] Block SQL injection
 >
 > - AWS Web Application Firewall (WAF): can block SQL injection.
 > - GuardDuty: only detect SQL injection, not block.

 ### AWS Identity and Access Management - IAM: Securely manage access to services and resources

-> Authenticate for making API calls to AWS resources
+> [!NOTE] Authenticate for making API calls to AWS resources
 >
 > - Long-term credentials: Access key

-> [Identity Federation (with SAML)](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlfederationconcept.html): Pass information about a user between
+> [!NOTE] [Identity Federation (with SAML)](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlfederationconcept.html): Pass information about a user between
 >
 > - a SAML authority (called an identity provider or IdP)
 > - a SAML consumer (called a service provider or SP)

-> IAM identity provider (IdP): manage user identities outside of AWS and give these external user identities permissions to use AWS resources in your account.
+> [!NOTE] IAM identity provider (IdP): manage user identities outside of AWS and give these external user identities permissions to use AWS resources in your account.
 >
 > - Setup Identity Provider and Identity Federation.
 > - Setup an AWS Security Token Service to generate temporary tokens (STS supports SAML)
 > - Configure an IAM role and an IAM Policy to access the bucket.

-> IAM Group
+> [!NOTE] IAM Group
 >
 > - Cannot attach an IAM Role to an IAM Group.

-> Which services support storing SSL certificate?
+> [!NOTE] Which services support storing SSL certificate?
 >
 > - AWS Certificate Manager (ACM)
 > - IAM SSL certificate storage (Used for region that not support ACM)

-> IAM and EKS:
+> [!NOTE] IAM and EKS:
 >
 > - Enable with _AWS IAM Authenticator for Kubernetes_, which runs on the Amazon EKS control plane.
 > - The authenticator gets its configuration information from the aws-auth ConfigMap (AWS authenticator configuration map).

-> IAM cross-account access: Delegate access across AWS accounts
+> [!NOTE] IAM cross-account access: Delegate access across AWS accounts
 >
 > e.g. 2 accounts for resources:
 >